 Pumpkin might be the world’s most coveted seasonal flavor, but it doesn’t measure up to the sheer ecstasy of the freshly baked pumpkin pie.
 Many people love finding out some tasty and unique ways of eating pumpkin pie.
-So, what’s the best way to eat pumpkin pie?

 The right way to serve and eat pumpkin pie is either cold or warm, as it’s tasty both ways.
 However, a too warm pie can be messy, whereas a very chilled one can be unappealing to people with sensitive tooth issues.
 No matter what way you choose, serve it with whipped cream on top.

-If you love a little creativity in the kitchen, read on and learn the right ways of eating pumpkin pie, foods and drinks that go well with it, and how to make it taste better.
+If you love a little creativity in the kitchen, read on and learn the right ways of eating pumpkin pie, the foods and drinks that go well with it, and how to make it taste better.

 What Is the Best Way to Serve and Eat Pumpkin Pie?